fevkebede/bettersteam2/README.md

 **Deliverables**

 - 1. The TMGE itself
-- 2. Two or more games from the list above that are "built on top of" the TMGE.
+- 2. Bejeweled and 2048 are "built on top of" the TMGE.
 - 3. Documentation
 - 4. Instructions for running the game
 - 5. Code and runnable jar (via a CM repository like GitHub)